Brixton Academy

-Brixton Academy (originally known as the Astoria Variety Cinema, previously known as Carling Academy Brixton, currently named O_{2} Academy Brixton as part of a sponsorship deal with the O_{2} brand) is a mid-sized concert venue located in South London, in the Lambeth district of Brixton.
+O2 Academy Brixton (originally known as the Astoria Variety Cinema, previously known as Carling Academy Brixton, or Brixton Academy, is a mid-sized concert venue located in South London, in the Lambeth district of Brixton.

 Opening in 1929 as a cinema, the venue was converted into a discotheque in 1972, then reborn as a concert hall in 1983.
 It is owned by the Academy Music Group (AMG), and has become one of London's leading music venues, hosting over 50 live albums, and winning the NME Best Venue 12 times since 1994.
 It has been home to several notable performances, including The Smiths' last gig (December 1986), Leftfield's June 1996 concert which set a decibel record for a live gig at 137db, and Madonna's gig in 2000, which was watched by an online audience of 9 million.

 In December 2022, two people died and others were seriously injured following a crowd crush at the door.
 As a result the venue was closed, with reopening subject to meeting council licensing conditions.
 It reopened on 19 April 2024.